 The reputation of Niagara Falls as the honeymoon capital of the world was furthered when marriage equality came to New York.
 One of the first same-sex marriages in the state was held in Niagara Falls State Park overlooking the majestic falls.
 The flowing water is often lit in rainbow and transgender colors in commemoration of special events like Pride Month.

 The Greater Niagara Region is also the home of New York’s second-largest city, Buffalo, rich with history, great food, and a thriving LGBTQ community.
 LGBTQ icon and musical legend Ani DiFranco hails from Buffalo, where she grew up and started her legendary career.
 In addition to her tremendous influence on the independent music scene of the 1990s, this Grammy winner and social activist has left an indelible mark on Buffalo with her creation of Babeville.
-The multi-use facility devoted to the arts, in the heart of the city’s theater district, was renovated from an 1800’s Gothic cathedral.
+The multi-use facility devoted to the arts, in the heart of the city’s theater district, was renovated from an 1800’s Gothic Revival-style church.
 The building is beloved by music fans, preservationists, art lovers, and Buffalonians alike.

 The heart and soul of Buffalo’s LGBTQ community is the Allentown neighborhood, which runs along Allen Street with many great restaurants, shops, cafes, and bars.
 Some of the restaurants in this district are believed to have the best Buffalo wings in the city that invented them.